zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     To enter the Outside state is to abandon everything.

     Your home.
 Your history.
 Your people.
-    All of it—gone the moment you decouple.
+    All of it, gone the moment you decouple.

     With only the faith that downstream exists, and that your instruments will find it.